 The Authority's website contains information about the Act, Regulations and Code.

 The market operation service provider responsible for monitoring prudential security requirements and invoicing and settling electricity and ancillary service payments.

-The Electricity Industry Participation Code 2010, which can be found here The Code sets out the rules and responsibilities of all particpants in the electricity industry.
+The Electricity Industry Participation Code 2010 sets out the rules and responsibilities of all participants in the electricity industry.